DROP is available on bioconda .

 We recommend using a dedicated conda environment (here:

-drop_env) for installing drop.
+drop_env) for installing DROP.

-For installing, use mamba instead of conda as it provides more reliable and faster dependency solving.
+conda as it provides more reliable and faster dependency solving.

-mamba create -n drop_env -c conda-forge -c bioconda drop
+mamba create -n drop_env -c conda-forge -c bioconda drop --override-channels

 Installation time: ~ 10min

-Test whether the pipeline runs through by setting up the demo dataset in an empty directory (e.g.
+We can test whether the pipeline runs through by setting up the demo dataset in an empty directory (e.g.

 snakemake --cores 1 -n # dryrun snakemake --cores 1